Brief biography of Hanumath devotees

 Garvabhaga of Sri Varadacharya

-The next day onwards Sri Raghuttama Teertharu himself started to take classes and delivered lectures on Nyaya Sudha in mellifluent voice which was sweeter than honey.
-The elucidatory manner in which the teachings and the inner meaning of Nyaya Sudha was explained by Sri Teertharu made his disciples void of any doubts.
+The elucidatory manner in which the teachings and the inner meaning of Nyaya Sudha were explained by Sri Teertharu made his disciples void of any doubts.
 One day Pundit Varadacharya, who had certain doubts in a portion of Nyaya Sudha, hid himself to listen to the clarification offered by Sri Teertharu.
-After listening to the elucidation given by Sri Teertharu his doubts were dispelled and he fell at the feet of Sri Raghuttama Teertharu and sought pardon.
-Sri Teertharu comforted Sri Varadacharya and decreed that he will receive the first teertham of mutt.
+After listening to the elucidation given by Sri Teertharu, his doubts were dispelled, and he fell at the feet of Sri Raghuttama Teertharu and sought pardon.
+Sri Teertharu comforted Sri Varadacharya and decreed that he would receive the first teertham of mutt.

 Miracles

-Once Sri Raghuttama Teertharu, devotee of Sri Mukhya Praana [Sri Hanuman] was passing through a forest with his disciples and a gang of highway robbers attacked the convoy.
+Once Sri Raghuttama Teertharu, a devotee of Sri Mukhya Praana [Sri Hanuman], was passing through a forest with his disciples, and a gang of highway robbers attacked the convoy.
 Sri Teertharu went into mediation [of Sri Hanuman!].
-Suddenly, the robbers were enveloped by forest fire [rakshasas surrounded by fire in Lanka!].
+Suddenly, the robbers were enveloped by forest fire [Rakshasas surrounded by fire in Lanka!].
 The robbers then realised the greatness of Sri Teertharu and sought pardon for their action.
 Compassionate Sri Teertharu saved them.
-Many such extraordinary miracles had taken place during his life time.
+Many such extraordinary miracles had taken place during his lifetime.

 Sri Mukhya Praana [Sri Anjaneya] and Sri Raghuttama Teertharu

-Sri Raghuttama Teertharu, devotee of Sri Mukhya Praana [Sri Hanuman] had expounded the Dwitha philosophy of Sri Madhvacharya through his works.
-Of this his five works titled as “Bhava Bhoda” are great works which brings out the nature and hidden meanings of the works of Sri Madhvacharya and Sri Jayatirtha.
+Sri Raghuttama Teertharu, a devotee of Sri Mukhya Praana [Sri Hanuman], expounded the Dwitha philosophy of Sri Madhvacharya through his works.
+Of this, his five works titled “Bhava Bhoda” are great works that bring out the nature and hidden meanings of the works of Sri Madhvacharya and Sri Jayatirtha.

-Brihadaranya Bhavabhoda, Nyaya Vivarana Bhavabhoda, Gitabhashya Bhavabhoda (Prameya Dipika Bhavabhoda), Vishnutatvanirnaya Bhavabhoda, Tattvaprakashika Bhavabhoda are the five Bhava Bodhas written by him.
+Brihadaranya Bhavabhoda, Nyaya Vivarana Bhavabhoda, Gitabhashya Bhavabhoda (Prameya Dipika Bhavabhoda), Vishnutatvanirnaya Bhavabhoda, and Tattvaprakashika Bhavabhoda are the five Bhavabodhas written by him.
 This gave him the name Bhavabodhakararu.

-While writing these great works in Srirangam in Tamil Nadu he sought the approval of Sri Anjaneya every time.
-Whenever he sought approval, Sri Anjaneya had nodded His head and gave approval.
-All these work has the approval of Sri Mukhya Praana.
+While writing these great works in Srirangam in Tamil Nadu, he sought the approval of Sri Anjaneya every time.
+Whenever he sought approval, Sri Anjaneya nodded his head and gave approval.
+All these works have the approval of Sri Mukhya Praana.

 Brindavana

-Sri Raghuttama Teertharu desired to enter the Brindavana at Manampundi (Thirkoilur) on the banks of river South Pinakini (Pennar) which is in Villupuram District of present Tamil Nadu.
-This place is also known as "Pancha Krishnaranya Kshetra".
+Sri Raghuttama Teertharu desired to enter the Brindavana at Manampundi (Thirkoilur) on the banks of the river South Pinakini (Pennar), which is in Villupuram District of present-day Tamil Nadu.
+This place is also known as "Pancha Krishnaranya Kshetra."
 Shri Raghuttama Teertharu entered Brindavana in 1595 AD on the day of Vaikunta Ekadashi.

 Ed [November 2013]